The Old Days Were Rough

 ## Here’s What Actually Happens Now

-When your inspector finishes crawling through the roof and poking around under the house (yeah, they really do that), here’s how it typically goes down:
+When your inspector finishes crawling through the house), here’s how it typically goes down:

 **Same-Day Digital Reports**